Here's the truth.

 The colour of the lenses does not necessarily correspond to their protective qualities.
 Dark colours increase the dilation of the pupil, which leads to more harmful UV rays coming into the eye, than without glasses.

-For this reason, when buying sunglasses, one should always pay great attention to the so-called filter categories, which indicate the intensity of the tinting.
+For this reason, when buying glasses and sunglasses, you should always pay great attention to the so-called filter categories, which indicate the intensity of the tinting.

 The levels of protection are divided up into so-called filter categories.The EU categories, which are usually indicated in five digits, Roman (I to V) or Arabic (0 to 4), are helpful here: